 It is estimated that 250,000 – 300,000 of the US veterans that served in the Gulf War have GWI, and veterans from the UK were also affected.
 There were approximately 700,000 US troops involved in the Gulf War, so about 1/3 are affected in some way by chronic illnesses.[ref][ref]

-As you can see, military personnel were exposed to multiple environmental toxins.
+As you can see, military personnel had exposure to multiple environmental toxins.
 It is entirely likely that there is not just one single cause of GWI, and exposure to one toxin could have lead to increased susceptibility to another environmental agent.

 A 2008 government report that combined information from more than 100 different studies points the finger towards pyridostigmine bromide, pesticides, and possible exposure to low levels of sarin nerve gas.
 You can read the full 465-page report.

-So how is genetics involved in all of this?
+So, how are genetics involved in all of this?
 Genes play a huge role in how our bodies react to environmental toxins.
 Some people are better than others at detoxifying different substance, including medications and toxins.
 (I have a whole bunch of articles on genetic variants involved in detoxification if you want more information on the topic.)

 The BCHE gene codes for the enzyme, butyrylcholinesterase.
 It is mainly produced in the liver and found in the blood plasma.
 A couple of variants of the gene can cause a deficiency in BChE.
 This BChE deficiency causes the body not to metabolize several different compounds as quickly as it should.
 Compounds metabolized by BChE include cocaine, heroin, and several anesthetics/nerve-blocking drugs (succinylcholine, mivacurium, and procaine).
 Additionally, BChE prevents organophosphate nerve agents (including sarin gas) and organophosphate insecticides from affecting the nervous system.
 People with genetic variants causing a decrease in the body’s production of BChE have a higher risk of being affected by organophosphates and of having adverse reactions to the anesthesia’s listed above.[ref]